WDI-SEA/notes/09-other-topics/markdown.md

 ## Block Quotes

-**Block qoutes** start with a wokka `>`  (greater than? less than? what is this thing called...).
-Subsequent lines that start with a block qoute will be grouped together, even with a space between lines.
+**Block quotes** start with a wokka `>`  (greater than? less than? what is this thing called...).
+Subsequent lines that start with a block quote will be grouped together, even with a space between lines.

 ```markdown
 > blockquote